Opinion | Parents of little kids might be disappointed, but the FDA was right to delay vaccine authorization

 This news came as the omicron tsunami hit the United States, infecting record numbers of children.
 Many parents asked why they couldn’t start with two doses now.
 After all, if two doses are safe and kids need to get two doses before the third, doesn’t the potential benefit outweigh the harm?

 It’s possible that this external pressure contributed to federal officials making the unusual call on Feb.
-1 to request (that Pfizer submit its two-dose data for authorization.
+1 to request that Pfizer submit its two-dose data for authorization.
 FDA advisers scheduled the meeting for Tuesday, but they canceled it last minute after the FDA reversed course.

 Sign up for The Checkup With Dr. Wen, a newsletter on how to navigate the pandemic and other public health challenges